ivansglazunov/nextjs-hasura-auth/README.md

     ```
     See the `init` command documentation below for details on created files.

+    If you need to reinstall and replace ALL files, including those that normally wouldn't be overwritten, use:
+    ```bash
+    npx hasyx init --reinit
+    ```

 3.  **Configure Environment Variables:**
     Create a `.env` file in your project root (or configure environment variables in your deployment platform).
 Fill in the necessary details for Hasura, NextAuth, and any OAuth providers you plan to use.
 See the "Environment Variables" section below for a full example and detailed setup instructions.